Table of Contents

 Parkersburg, WV 26106-2188

-The Taxpayer Advocate Service (TAS) is your voice at the IRS.
-As an independent organization within the IRS, our job is to ensure that every taxpayer is treated fairly and that you know and understand your rights.
+The Taxpayer Advocate Service (TAS) is an independent organization within the Internal Revenue Service (IRS) that helps taxpayers and protects taxpayer rights.
+Our job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.

-Your problem is causing financial difficulties for you, your family, or your business.
+Your problem is causing financial difficulty for you, your family, or your business.

 You face (or your business is facing) an immediate threat of adverse action.